8 Ways to Leverage Digital Communications for Increased Public Engagement

 Citizens look to government agencies as experts in the areas they serve.
 Whether an agency provides information during emergencies, offers context to understanding newly enacted laws or policies, or serves as a trusted research resource, the citizen engagement and the way agencies communicate impacts lives.

 Setting a digital engagement strategy focused on citizen service is the best way to arm audiences with knowledge.
 Effective communications strategy starts with aligning organizational objectives, identifying audiences, and creating a presence that goes beyond just an agency name.
 From there, sending messages through the right digital channels, finding new re-engagement strategies, implementing automation, and refining through analytic insights builds the communications program agencies that makes a difference.

-Here are eight ways digital communications can improve public engagement:
+Here are eight ways digital communications can improve citizen engagement:

 - Align measurable objectives with communications

 - Build your brand

 - Engage, then reengage